Siena: Sports

-Football

-Associazione Calcio Siena (football) was founded in 1904 and fully established in 1908.
-It was first promoted to Italy's top league, Serie A, for the 2003–04 season and stayed in this serie for nine seasons.
-After the club's bankruptcy in 2014, a new club named Società Sportiva Robur Siena took its place and had to restart from Serie D. Currently, it is in Lega Pro league.
-The club hosts its games at the Stadio Artemio Franchi.

-Basketball

-The premier society of men's basketball in Siena was called Mens Sana Basket (also referred to by its sponsored name of Montepaschi Siena).
-It is also the oldest sports society in Siena.
-Mens Sana Basket participated in the highest level of play in Italy, Lega Basket Serie A, and it has won the national championship eight times, with a streak of seven (2004 and 2007–13).
-The team host their home games at PalaEstra indoor arena.
-Like the local football team, the club went through financial issues in 2014, and its place was taken by the new club Mens Sana 1871, currently in the Serie A2 league.
-The city co-hosted the EuroBasket 1979.

 Cycling

 Siena hosts the start and finish of the Strade Bianche, a professional cycling race famous for its historic white gravel roads, called strade bianche or sterrati in Italian.
 More than 50 km of the race is run over dirt roads, usually country lanes and farm tracks twisting through the hills and vineyards of the Chianti region.
 The finish is on the Piazza del Campo, after a steep and narrow climb on the roughly paved Via Santa Caterina leading into the center of the medieval city.